DaveSkender/Stock.Indicators/indicators/Prs/README.md

 IEnumerable<PrsResult>
 ```

-The first `N-1` periods will have `null` values for `Sma` since there's not enough data to calculate.
+The `N` periods will have `null` values for `PrsPercent` and the first `S-1` periods will have `null` values for `Sma` since there's not enough data to calculate.
 We always return the same number of elements as there are in the historical quotes.

 ### PrResult